yaman1337/todoApp_Api/README.md

-# This is Simple TODO api written in Nodejs express .
+# A Simple TODO api written in Nodejs express .

 # REST API for Todo App